atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 not
 not to be comsorted : adding, "he has told me in confidence, that lord Woburn is in a very declining State; and, that he Sirmly believes, nothing but a change in you can Save his lise, "
 I heard all this, but made no answer; imagining that Wilmot had only talked in this Strain to Kitty, to move me to compaslion. -- That my lord is concerned at our Separation, I can easily conceive; and I suppose he is not thoroughly recovered from his Sever, which has been, probably, increased by his reproaching reflections. -- He may now, perhaps, be ashamed of his imprudent conduit, and Sorry for having acted with Such glaring impropriety; but his.
 Shame and his Sorrow will wear off by degrees, and he will, posiibly, forget all his palt misderneanors. -- • 1 Sincerely wisli him well. -- I can Say no more

+---

-LETTER LXXIII
+## LETTER LXXIII.

-Lord Woburn to Mr, Wilmot.
+Lord Woburn to Mr. Wilmot.

 I SHALL Soon be obliged, my friend, by the irresistible hand of Sat, to put an end to a corresh pondence which has been So long and So amicably carried on between us -- I wish only to live to enjoy your friendsliip, and to hear of lady charlotte’s for

 giveness. -- -- of the Sormer I am Sure, but not all